glasnostlinux/glasnost/README.md

 Glasnost Linux is a Linux distribution forked from [KISS Linux](https://kisslinux.org/)

 ## Differences between KISS Linux and Glasnost Linux
- - Clang is used as the default compiler
+ - Clang is used as the default compiler instead of gcc
  - LLVM bintuils are used instead of GNU binutils
  - The KISS package manager is modified to support cross-compilation and rudimentary binary package updates
  - Cross compilation of packages is supported wherever possible